leodido/conversio/README.md

 In this case your adapter can extend `AbstractOptionsEnabledAdapter` abstract class to take advantage of its options related methods.

-The `OptionsMap` class is an utility class aimed to create a option class starting from a configuration hash that describes the options (by name) and their admitted values.
+The `OptionsMap` class is an utility class aimed to create an option class starting from a configuration hash that describes the options (by name) and their admitted values.

 Installation
 ------------